 The model comprises six layers that are used to represent the varying geology located in the area.
-The geological units assigned to each layer of the numerical model are shown in Table 3.
+As indicated in Section 2.1, a digital elevation model with 1-m resolution derived from a LIDAR survey commissioned by NRC was used to determine surface elevation over the model area.
+The thickness and base elevation of underlying layers was defined by an analysis of bore geologic information recorded in borelogs distributed over the model area.
+The geological units assigned to each layer of the numerical model are shown in Table 4.